• Skip to primary navigation

 Helpful Hint

 We LOVE the taste of Clausen pickles!
 They are purchased in the refrigerated section of the grocery store.
 So, I guess they are already refrigerator pickles?
-It's the flavor we like and that's why I tend to have this on hand and then reuse the brine to make refrigerator pickles or to marinade vegetables.
+It's the flavor we like, so I tend to have this on hand and then reuse the brine to make refrigerator pickles or marinade vegetables.
 These are not processed (canned) pickles but more like marinated pickles for a side dish.

 Instructions